Skip to main content

 Carry out an extensive discovery phase in advance of launching into a new market, and be ready to adapt your strategies according to regional expectations.

-You’ll already have a wealth of data at your fingertips from your Shopify store, Google Analytics and any other integrations in your store, but you can also use behaviour analysis tools such as heat mapping and exit intent surveys to better understand your customers’ buying behaviour.
+You’ll already have a wealth of data at your fingertips from your Shopify store, Google Analytics and any other integrations in your store, but you can also use behavior analysis tools such as heat mapping and exit intent surveys to better understand your customers’ buying behavior.

 3: Localize customer experience of your e-commerce store